-Dayton endured executive branch public service as an appointee to the California Wage Board and the City of Roseville Sustainable Action Committee.
+Dayton was an appointee to the California Wage Board and the City of Roseville Sustainable Action Committee.
 He is a research analyst for the California Policy Center.
 He is on the Board of Advisors for the California League of Bond Oversight Committees.
 He is a former Adjunct Fellow in Labor Studies for the Pacific Research Institute.

-While Dayton has a broad mastery of numerous policy issues (and is always trying to expand that mastery), his specialties are employment and labor issues (particularly for the construction industry), environmental issues, and tax and budget issues, and California High-Speed Rail.
+While Dayton has a broad mastery of numerous policy issues (and is always trying to expand that mastery), his specialties are labor issues (particularly for the construction industry), public contracts, municipal bond finance, environmental issues, tax and budget issues, and California High-Speed Rail.
 Dayton particularly likes labor issues because “labor issues are passionate and personal, and much more exciting than fiddling around with the tax code.”